 Therefore, as students play the game, they will soon realize that it is quite complex to make marketing decisions in the marketplace.
 Every decision may have an adverse or unintended outcome and their success depends upon effective management of their resources, the necessary trade-off between short-term and long-term goals, a trade-off between new product development and product improvement and repositioning, and an effective understanding of the competitors.

-This is why I would suggest this particular simulation game be run over an entire semester – even though it only runs eight rounds – because it would take probably a full class for students to get a good understanding of how the game operates – and this is even after that they have reviewed the video instructions.
+This is why I would suggest this particular simulation game be run over an entire semester – even though it only runs eight rounds – because it would take probably a full class for students to get a good understanding of how the game operates – please see instruction video at the bottom of this page…

 This is not to suggest that the simulation game is too difficult to understand – it is because there are so many “moving parts” to the market – just in real life.
 Therefore, they have a lot of decisions to think about and lots of choices of strategy and tactics.
 As the game unfolds, competitors will move perhaps unpredictably and levels of competitive rivalry are likely to increase.
 This further increases the complexity of each team’s decisions.